runtimeverification/michelson-semantics/USER_GUIDE.md

 postcondition { { PUSH nat $N0 ; PUSH nat $C ; COMPARE ; EQ } }
 ```

-Here, the `precondition` field specifies the test preconditions, i.e., a list of
+We can use the `precondition` field (not shown above) to specify test preconditions,
-boolean functions that must hold before `code` executes for the test to succeed;
+i.e., a list of boolean functions that must hold before `code` executes for the test to succeed;
 in particular, preconditions can constrain symbolic input values.
 The  `postcondition` field specifies the test postconditions, i.e., a list of boolean
 functions that must hold after `code` executes for the test to succeed;